 Self-Realization Fellowship/Yogoda Satsanga Society Monastic Order.
 Part of the ancient Swami Order established by the first Shankaracharya for those who feel called to complete renunciation in a life of seeking and serving God through the yoga ideals of meditative and dutiful activities.
 Monks and nuns of the Order reside in the society’s ashram centers and serve Paramahansa Yogananda’s worldwide work in many capacities, including: conducting Self-Realization Fellowship temple services, retreats, classes, and other spiritual and ministerial functions; providing spiritual counsel and guidance to thousands of students of the teachings each month; and administering the society’s various charitable activities.
 The monastics, of many different backgrounds and ages, come from all parts of the world.

 Self-Realization magazine.
-A quarterly journal published by Self-Realization Fellowship, featuring the talks and writings of Paramahansa Yogananda; and containing other spiritual, practical, and informative articles of current interest and lasting value.
+An annual journal published by Self-Realization Fellowship, featuring the talks and writings of Paramahansa Yogananda; and containing other spiritual, practical, and informative articles of current interest and lasting value.

 Shankara, Swami.
 Sometimes referred to as Adi (“the first”) Shankaracharya (Shankara + acharya,“teacher”); India’s most illustrious philosopher.
 His date is uncertain; many scholars assign him to the eighth or early ninth century.
 He expounded God not as a negative abstraction, but as positive, eternal, omnipresent, ever new Bliss.
 Shankara reorganized the ancient Swami Order, and founded four great maths (monastic centers of spiritual education), whose leaders in apostolic succession bear the title of Jagadguru Sri Shankaracharya.
 The meaning of Jagadguru is “world teacher.”